 What to Buy

-Handmade Lace: Brussels is famed for its delicate, handmade lace.
-The market stalls often carry an assortment of lace items, from doilies to scarves and more.
-Each piece showcases the intricate craftsmanship and tradition that has made Brussels lace renowned worldwide.
+- Handmade Lace: Brussels is famed for its delicate, handmade lace.
+Market stalls carry lace items, from doilies to scarves and more.
+I have lace from my trip to Brussels in the 90s, and it’s still going strong.

-Craft Beers: Belgium is known for its rich beer culture, and the Christmas market in Brussels doesn’t disappoint.
+- Craft Beers: Belgium is known for its rich beer culture.
 You can find a selection of locally brewed craft beers, ranging from the famous Trappist beers to lesser-known but equally delicious varieties.
-These make a unique gift for beer lovers or a tasty memento of your trip.

-Ceramic Glühwein Mugs: Just like in other Christmas markets, ceramic glühwein mugs are popular in Brussels too.
-Often decorated with festive themes and scenes of the city, these mugs serve a dual purpose.
-They hold your warming spiced wine and later become a charming keepsake.
+- Glühwein Mugs: Just like in other winter markets, ceramic glühwein mugs are popular in Brussels too.
+Often decorated with festive themes and city scenes commemorating the year’s event.

-Comic Strip Merchandise: Brussels has a deep-rooted comic strip culture, being the birthplace of Tintin and The Smurfs.
-You can find comic strip merchandise in the form of books, prints, and collectibles.
-These items are a perfect gift for comic book enthusiasts or a fun way to engage with a distinctive part of Brussels’ cultural identity.
+- Comic Strips: Brussels has a deep-rooted comic strip culture, being the birthplace of Tintin and The Smurfs.
+You can find comic strip merchandise in books, prints, and collectibles.

 Sustainable Travel Tips